mybonk/mybonk-wiki/docs/Procedure.md

 ---

 This machine is used to orchestrate your [fleet of] MY₿ONK console[s].

-You could use your day to day laptop, but some people reported issues or additional pitfalls e.g. on macOS (read-only filesystem / single-user/multi-user vs. Nix package manager).
+You build MY₿ONK system on it before it is push to the MY₿ONK console(s).
+For this reason it is important this machine remains clean and protected to avoid viruses and vulnerabilities.
+A virtual machine with the isolation it offers is ideal for this.

-To avoid such pitfalls the following steps describe the installation of MY₿ONK orchestrator (Debian + Nix package manager) on a VirtualBox.
-Ideal in workshops too where everyone has a different machines/OS, let's go!
+The following steps describe the installation of MY₿ONK orchestrator (Debian + Nix package manager) on a VirtualBox.

 ### 2.1.
 Download and install VirtualBox
 Follow the instructions on their website https://www.virtualbox.org

 ### 2.2.
 Build the OS in VirtualBox
-  Now that VirtualBox is installed you can have an OS run on it (Linux Debian in our case).
+  Now that VirtualBox is installed you need to run an OS on it (Linux Debian in our case, or any systemd-based Linux system).

   There are 2 ways to do this:
   #### **Option 1.** Using the installation image from Debian